 How can I find a clinical trial for proton therapy in Philadelphia?

 Can children receive proton therapy?

-Children undergoing cancer treatment at The Children's Hospital of Philadelphia (CHOP) receive proton therapy from Penn radiation oncologists at the Roberts Proton Therapy Center.
-This team has been working together for years, caring for children receiving radiation treatment.
+Children undergoing cancer treatment at the Children's Hospital of Philadelphia (CHOP) receive proton therapy at the Roberts Proton Therapy Center.
+Our team of pediatric cancer specialists has years of experience working together to care for children receiving radiation treatment.